simongriggdotinfo

 All tracks recorded at A.A.V.
 Melbourne, except tracks B2, B4 recorded at Matrix London, December 1981 to February 1982.
 Produced by The Birthday Party.
 Recorded by Tony Cohen and Richard Mazda.
 Artwork by Neville Brody and (front cover) Ed 'Big Daddy' Roth.

-We released the second and third Birthday Party albums in NZ (and co-toured them).. they had great reviews, and it was a buzz to actually get them out in NZ, but lousy sales.
-This sold virtually nothing despite it's now classic status and initially Festival declined to distribute this album as they thought they were, to quote, "rubbish"....thanks Victor.
-As the pre-release reviews came out, they relented.
+We released the second and third Birthday Party albums in NZ (and co-toured them).
+They had great reviews, and it was a buzz to actually get them out in NZ, but lousy sales.
+This sold virtually nothing despite it's now classic status and initially Festival declined to distribute this album as they thought they were, to quote, "rubbish" - .thanks Victor.

 Business Card